 For several centuries, astronomers have applied the scientific method to answer this question, and have determined that the Earth’s orbit around the Sun has many fascinating characteristics.

 First of all, the speed of the Earth’s orbit around the Sun is 108,000 km/h, which means that our planet travels 940 million km during a single orbit.
 The Earth completes one orbit every 365.242199 mean solar days, a fact which goes a long way towards explaining why need an extra calendar day every four years (aka. during a leap year).

-The planet’s distance from the Sun varies as it orbits.
-Actually, the Earth is never the same distance from the Sun from day to day.
-When the Earth is closest to the Sun it is said to be at perihelion.
-This occurs around January 3rd each year, when the Earth is at a distance of 147,098,074 km.
-When it is at its furthest distance from the Sun, Earth is said to be at aphelion.
-That happens around July 4th at a distance of 152,097,701 km.
+The planet’s distance from the Sun also varies as it orbits.
+In fact, the Earth is never the same distance from the Sun from day to day.
+When the Earth is closest to the Sun, it is said to be at perihelion.
+This occurs around January 3rd each year, when the Earth is at a distance of about 147,098,074 km.
+When it is at its farthest distance from the Sun, Earth is said to be at aphelion – which happens around July 4th where the Earth reaches a distance of about 152,097,701 km.
 And those of you in the northern hemisphere will notice that “warm” or “cold” weather does not coincide with how close the Earth is to the Sun.
 That is determined by axial tilt, which we discuss below.

 The average distance of the Earth from the aun is about 149.6 million km, which is also referred to as one astronomical unit (AU).

 Next, there is the nature of the Earth’s orbit.
 Rather than being a perfect circle, the Earth moves around the Sun in an extended circular or oval pattern.
 This is what is known as an “elliptical” orbit.
 This orbital pattern was first described by Johannes Kepler, a German mathematician and astronomer, in his seminal work Astronomia nova (New Astronomy).